It's a very telling question.

-I know that this might appear to be a strange question, yet I'm serious about it!
-Would you want to be married to you?
+I know that this might appear to be a strange question, but I'm serious about it: Would you want to be married to you?

 And yet we all know that life is about balance.
-Whether you believe in the old notions of karma or the updated "law of attraction” or none of the above, I'm sure you have some sense of "what goes around, comes around” or some variation of this.
+Whether you believe in the old notions of karma or the updated "law of attraction," I'm sure you have some sense of "what goes around, comes around," or some variation of this.

-It is no different in relationships.
+It's no different in relationships.
 And the long-lasting, truly intimate relationships are more focused on what there is to give to your partner.
-It is about nurturing and sharing and caring and not so much a quid pro quo.
+It's about nurturing and sharing and caring, and not so much a quid pro quo.

-The giving is not about keeping score or about expectations.
-It is about the pleasure in pleasing your partner and seeing that they are happy.
-It is about service and a spirit of generosity.
-You give because it FEELS GOOD to give, pure and simple.
+The giving isn't about keeping score or about expectations; it's about the pleasure in pleasing your partner and seeing that they're happy.
+It's about service and a spirit of generosity.
+You give because it feels good to give, pure and simple.

-If you are not, you might want to rethink your life.
-Ultimately, I believe that life is about creating or discovering meaning, not about accumulating and taking.
-And a big part of that meaning (again, only in my opinion) is to be of service, to be of contribution.
+If you're not, you might want to rethink your life.
+Ultimately, it's about creating or discovering meaning, not about accumulating and taking.
+And a big part of that meaning is to be of service, to be of contribution.

-If we can answer ourselves “Yes!” then we can face that final stage of life with integrity and peace.
-If we answer “No” then we face despair.
-AND, it’s never too late to create that full life, that integrity.
+If we can answer “Yes!” then we can face that final stage of life with integrity and peace.
+If we answer “No,” then we face despair.
+It’s never too late to create that full life, that integrity.